souravsanyal06/Neuro-Ising/README.md

 Before starting

-create a directory called tsplib in the root, and add the tsp .txt benchmark files inside it. (available at https://drive.google.com/file/d/1-5W-S5e7CKsJ9uY9uVXIyxgbcZZNYBrp/view )
+create a directory called tsplib in the root, and add the tsp .txt benchmark files inside it.

 Inside Neuro_Layer/